 Citation is an important aspect of research and scholarship.
-Be sure to check with your professor to see which style you are required to use.
+It also helps you comply with best practices for fair use and to help avoid copyright infringement.
+Be sure to check with your instructor to see which style you are required to use.

 General information and overview (http://owl.english.purdue.edu/owl/section/2/)